 Children of Disabled Workers: $351.55

-This month the benefit amounts were virtually the same as they were in December.
+The January 2016 benefit amounts were virtually the same as they were back in December.
 Only small fluctuations can be seen from the previous month, most being small increases of less than a dollar.
 These numbers can be a good thing for new applicants.
 While it doesn’t mean they will necessarily be awarded the average amount or even above it, they can rest assured knowing the monthly compensation amount is relatively stable.

-In addition to the January’s statistical snapshot, we also took a look at the Disabled Workers’ Statistics.
-These stats revealed that in the month of January, 63,041 new applicants were awarded disability benefits.
+In addition to the January 2016 statistical snapshot, we also took a look at the Disabled Workers’ Statistics.
+These stats revealed that 63,041 new applicants won disability benefits during January 2016.
 This number is up by 2,050 since December.
-This upward trend is good news for applicants who are applying or have an application in the system waiting for approval.
+This upward trend is good news for applicants as well as those in the system waiting for approval.

 Can a Disability Advocate or Attorney Help?

 The simple answer is yes.
-Disability advocate and attorneys are trained to help applicants just like you sort through the disability application process.
-Representatives can assist you with collecting appropriate medical records, contacting the SSA, and help you navigate through the appeals process if an unfavorable decision were to occur.
+Social Security attorneys are trained to help applicants such as yourself sort through the disability application process.
+Representatives can assist you with collecting appropriate medical records, contacting the SSA, and help you navigate through the appeals process if needed.